Postpartum Hemorrhoids: Types, Causes, Treatment And Homecare

 Most hemorrhoids go away on their own with little or no medical intervention.
 However, sometimes, treatment may be essential to relieve pain and discomfort.
 In such cases, leaving hemorrhoids untreated can worsen pain and inflammation.
 It may also lead to infection and other complications.

 Postpartum hemorrhoids are a common issue that can occur after vaginal delivery or a c-section.
 Although it is more common during pregnancy, you may experience it postpartum due to natural factors accompanying the delivery process.
 Therefore, do not panic.
-Instead, work on its prevention by adopting certain lifestyle changes, such as eating fiber-rich diet and staying hydrated.
+Instead, work on its prevention by adopting certain lifestyle changes, such as eating fiber-rich foods and staying hydrated.
 However, if you still experience postpartum hemorrhoids, they may likely self-resolve.
 They may persist for extended periods in rare conditions and can be treated with minor medical treatments and home care.

 Infographic: Can Dietary Modifications Relieve Hemorrhoids?